© Kurt Sneddon 2010

 Frankfurter Neue Presse: D. Honsack, 4 May 2009

 Emma Pearson was principal artist at the Hessisches Staatstheater, Wiesbaden, in Germany from 2005 until 2014.
-During this time she performed over 30 roles for the company, including the title roles in Lucia di Lammermoor and La Calisto, Queen of the Night (Die Zauberflöte), Zerbinetta (Ariadne auf Naxos), Jenny (The Rise and Fall of the City of Mahagonny), Woglinde, Gerhilde and Waldvogel in Wagner’s Ring Cycle, Nannetta (Falstaff), Sophie (Der Rosenkavalier), Adele (Die Fledermaus) and Norina (Don Pasquale) with critical acclaim.
+During this time she performed over 30 roles for the company, including the title role in Lucia di Lammermoor, Zerbinetta (Ariadne auf Naxos), Woglinde, Gerhilde and Waldvogel in Wagner’s Ring Cycle, Sophie (Der Rosenkavalier), Adele (Die Fledermaus) and Norina (Don Pasquale) to critical acclaim.

 For Staatstheater Wiesbaden’s Internationale Maifestspiele in 2009, Emma performed the title role in Alban Berg’s Lulu, conducted by Marc Piollet.
 This debut for Emma earned her a nomination as “Singer of the Year” by OpernWelt Magazine.
 In the 2011 Maifestspiele she performed the title role in Rodion Schtchedrin’s opera, Lolita, its national debut for Germany.